 KiwiCo is a company designed by a mother of 3 whose goal was to inspire children between 0 and 16+ with fun activities for their minds.
 Their products are made in America and tested by kids.
 You are definitely sure to find something suitable for your child no matter their age, to keep their brains busy!

 Developmentally Appropriate Projects

-Each of their amazing crates are designed specifically for your child’s age & developmental stage.
-So far for both Max and Michael, we have been getting the Panda Crate.
-These cover ages 0-24 months.
-We have so far received 2 panda crates for Max and 1 for Michael.
-I have to be honest and say that Max has been enjoying his crates more than Michael did his.
-It may be due to the fact that Michael is at the age where he is in between developmental stages and either some activities are too easy or too difficult.
+Each of their amazing crates is designed specifically for your child’s age & developmental stage.
+So far for both my sons, we have been getting the Panda Crate.
+These coverages 0-24 months.
+We have so far received 2 panda crates for Baby M and 1 for his older brother.
+I have to be honest and say that Baby M has been enjoying his crates more than my son did his.
+It may be due to the fact that my eldest is at the age where he is in between developmental stages and either some activities are too easy or too difficult.
 I need to find the perfect middle for him to keep him entertained and his attention span on an activity.

 What Each Crate Contains